*Ōþala: Name and etymology

-The sole attested name of the rune is ēþel, meaning "homeland".
-Based on this, and cognates in other Germanic languages such as óðal and ēthel, the *ōþalą can be reconstructed, meaning "ancestral land", "the land owned by one's kin", and by extension "property" or "inheritance". *ōþalą is in turn derived from *aþalą, meaning "nobility" and "disposition".

-Terms derived from *ōþalą are formative elements in some Germanic names, notably Ulrich.
+The sole attested name of the rune is ēþel or óðel ("property, inheritance, home, native land").
+The Proto-Germanic name for the rune has therefore been reconstructed as *ōþala or *ōþila ("patrimony, inherited possession").
+It has cognates with similar meanings in other Germanic languages, including óðal ("ancestral property", "patrimony", "inheritance"), ōthil ("home") and uodal ("ancestral property").
+Alternative names for the rune include *ōðilan.

-The term "odal" (óðal) refers to Scandinavian laws of inheritance which established land rights for families that had owned that parcel of land over a number of generations, restricting its sale to others.
+This general meaning is found in óðal, which refers to Scandinavian laws of inheritance which established land rights for families that had owned that parcel of land over a number of generations, restricting its sale to others.
 Among other aspects, this protected the inheritance rights of daughters against males from outside the immediate family.
 Some of these laws remain in effect today in Norway as the Odelsrett (allodial right).
 The tradition of Udal law found in Shetland, Orkney, and the Isle of Man, is from the same origin.